ibm-watson-data-lab/ibmos2spark/scala/README.md

 # ibmos2spark

-The package sets Spark Hadoop configurations for connecting to Softlayer and IBM Bluemix Object Stores with the swift protocol.
-This packages uses the new 'swift2d' protocol.
+The package sets Spark Hadoop configurations for connecting to IBM Bluemix Object Storage and Softlayer Account Object Storage instances with the swift protocol.
+This packages uses the new [swift2d/stocator](https://github.com/SparkTC/stocator) protocol, availble on the latest IBM Spark Service instances (and through IBM Data Science Experience).

 ## Build